flanagancd68/talmidimway/content/post/2022-02-08-revelation-1-1-11/index.en.md

   preview_only: no
 projects: []
 ---
-This lesson is titled, "Greetings" because John includes an introduction and salutation very much in the style of correspondence of that day.
+This third lesson is titled, "Greetings" because John includes an introduction and salutation very much in the style of correspondence of that day.
 * John will give us the sequence of the delivery:
   * From God to Yeshua/Jesus, from Yeshua to an angel, from an angel to John, and from John to Yeshua's servants.
     * Jesus had to learn of this from the Father.